-The setting for a workshop includes everything leading up to the first author being introduced and work on that piece beginning.
-If there are any special requirements for authors-such as overhead projectors etc-these should already have been taken care of and sitting in the room.
+The setting for a workshop includes everything leading up to the first author's being introduced and the beginning of the work on that piece.
+If there are any special requirements for authors-such as overhead projectors-these should already have been taken care of.

 The participants should introduce themselves to the whole group, perhaps with some comments about themselves that will make them more human to the workshop members.
 Some experienced moderators are good at proposing ingenious ways to do this.
-One particular approach I've seen that seems to work well in American workshops is for each participant to tell a little about their first cars-how they got them, why they liked them or didn't, and something they did in or with that car.
+One particular approach I've seen that seems to work well in American workshops is for each participant to tell a little about his or her first car-how the person got it, why he or she liked it or didn't, and something the person did in or with that car.

-The order of review should have already been set or else it can be set at the first meeting after introductions.
-If possible, the first piece workshopped should be by an author with workshop experience, and it should be a piece that will experience feedback typical of the bulk of pieces in the workshop-that is, not extreme either in expected praise or suggestions for improvement, a piece that exemplifies a medium tone.
+The order of review should have already been set, or it can be set at the first meeting after introductions.
+If possible, the first piece reviewed should be by an author with workshop experience, and it should be a piece that will experience feedback typical of the bulk of pieces in the workshop-that is, not extreme either in expected praise or in suggestions for improvement, a piece that exemplifies a medium tone.
 For this to work, the workshop leader should receive the pieces enough beforehand to have prepared comments and set an order.
 In workshop gatherings where leaders rotate from workshop to workshop, the leader or leaders for a workshop session will have prepared for one or two specific authors, and so the schedule for the entire gathering will have been set.
 In this case, all the leaders will need to have their schedules globally determined.
-In my experience, in the absence of other considerations, workshops work best when the more novice writers in the workshop go near the beginning-first a few experienced authors to set the tone then the more novice authors followed by the most experienced ones.
+In my experience, in the absence of other considerations, workshops do best when the more novice writers in the workshop go near the beginning-first a few experienced authors to set the tone, then the more novice authors, followed by the most experienced ones.

-If the moderator has any special rules or practices, those should be made clear before starting.
-It does not hurt for the moderator to review the steps in the review process and to emphasize the reasons each person is there: to receive the gift of work in progress and to give the gift of useful comments for the betterment of each piece as if each participant shared ownership of it.
+If the moderator has any special rules or practices, those should be made clear before the review starts.
+It does not hurt for the moderator to go over the steps in the review process and to emphasize the reasons each person is there: to receive the gift of work in progress and to give the gift of useful comments for the betterment of each piece as if each participant shared ownership of it.

-Some workshop leaders hand out a set of workshop guidelines that help ground participants.
-Guidelines can be generic or can establish unique local rules and rituals.
-The following is from the last paragraph of Warren Wilson College's Workshop Guidelines, found in its MFA Program for Writing Handbook.
+Some workshop leaders hand out a set of workshop guidelines that help ground participants.24 Guidelines can be generic or can establish unique local rules and rituals.
+The following is from the last paragraph of workshop guidelines written by Warren Wilson College's MFA Program for Writers Handbook.
 Although this passage is not specifically about rules of behavior or etiquette, it presents a nice perspective on the writers' workshop:

-... we are particularly proud of the tone of the workshops: supportive but rigorous, analytical but not judgmental, noncompetitive, vigilant against workshop jargon or preferred aesthetic.
+we are particularly proud of the tone of the workshops: supportive but rigorous, analytical but not judgmental, noncompetitive, vigilant against workshop jargon or preferred aesthetic.
 Participants should always feel free to question what seems weaknesses, poor choices, or inadvertent missteps, but should also recall that the piece has been snatched from the desktop, that some of its awkwardness may be the absence of authority that attends most work-in-progress, that it does not seek to represent the author's best or finished work.
-Workshop is not an occasion for merely congratulating the author nor "fixing" a flawed piece. . . . -the importance of workshop is the chance to enlarge one's capacity for strong work.
-82 / WRITERS' WORKSHOP
+Workshop is not an occasion for merely congratulating the author nor "fixing" a flawed piece. . . .
+[T]he importance of workshop is the chance to enlarge one's capacity for strong work.